lady-h-world/My_Garden/reading_pages/YinYang/ts3.md

 Lady H. summarized a few more tips to make the data stationary 😉:
 * <b>Differencing</b> is often a way to remove trend.
   * Besides 1st, 2nd, 3rd order differencing, you can also try [seasonal differencing][1].
-* <b>Log or square root</b> is popular in handling the changing variance.
+* <b>Log or square root</b> is popular to handle the changing variance.
 * <b>Moving average (rolling mean)</b> can smooth the time series by removing random noise.
   * [This example][2] includes both moving average and m*n weighted moving average.
     * Moving average only applies `rolling()` followed by `mean()` once
     * m*n weighted moving average applies rolling mean on window `m` and then applies on window `n` again. `m` often choose the periodicity of the seasonal data.
 This method aims at seasonal smoothing and gives better estimate of the trend.
-  * However, moving average also can reduce the variance of the dataset which might lead to model overestimation later, be cautious!
+  * However, moving average also can reduce the variance of the dataset which might lead to model overestimation later, be cautious❣️

 ### Forecastability Analysis